Meet Our Students

 John Pateña

-John Pateña, MPH, MA is a public health professional with a passion for promoting mental health through dissemination and implementation research.
+John Pateña, MPH, MA ââis a public health professional with a passion for promoting mental health through dissemination and implementation research.
 His career focuses on developing innovative approaches to prevent mental illness and support mental well-being among high-risk populations; scaling up evidence-based interventions and public health programs/initiatives in low-resourced settings; and fostering organizational- and systems-level changes through public health leadership.
 John has a dual background in public health and counseling psychology, integrating his mental health training with a prevention framework.
 John graduated from Brown University School of Public Health (MPH ’14) concentrating in behavioral and social sciences interventions.
 He has conducted mental health research at academic medical centers, developing and testing digital health interventions for behavioral health disorders and violence prevention.
 John has also implemented public health programs/initiatives in the areas of tobacco cessation, lung health, and chronic disease management at various non-profit organizations.
 He has extensive experience collaborating with community-based organizations, health departments, and health clinics.
 John also has a degree in counseling psychology, and has practiced as a mental health counselor working with youth and adolescents in hospitals, schools, and community centers.
-John is currently the Program Director at the Brown-Lifespan Center for Digital Health.
-In this role, he executes the Center’s intellectual mission, vision, values, and strategic plan to advance its research portfolio, educational initiatives, and community partnerships.
-John serves as the strategic and operational partner to Brown University to develop and grow the Center as a resource for digital health innovation.
 John is part of the 2021 inaugural DrPH cohort.
-He has a vision to be a public health leader within the population mental health field.
-John is currently a member of the Implementing Sustainable Evidence-based interventions through Engagement (ISEE) Lab at NYU and serves as the Section Leader for the Section on Advancing the Science of Implementation in Global Settings.
+His vision is to be a public health leader within the population mental health field.
+John currently leads the Section on Advancing the Science of Implementation in Global Settings for the Implementing Sustainable Evidence-based interventions through Engagement (ISEE) Lab at NYU.

 Joshua P. Prasad